dezyne/community/logging/readme.md

 siren on!
 ```

-With the modified runtime it look like:
+With the modified runtime it looks like:
 ```
 <external>.console.arm -> .alarm.console.arm [enter] [0, 0] (tid: 9288)
 sensor enabled (tid: 9288)